simonauner/video-page/README.md

 -   Rate limiting on the Movie DB API
 -   Sending cache headers to the client
 -   Testing in additional browsers.
 Only Safari and Chrome OSX is tested.
+-   Integration testing through Cypress.io or likewise would probably be useful to verify that the SSR works as intended.
+Maybe cornercases I haven't thought of?

 ## Licenses